rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 One domain of experimentation I'm particularly interested in is determining how decision making is modeled inside of RL agents.
-I'll go through an outline of an example project, but it should be straight forward to think of variants or other experiments which get at the same domain.
+I'll go through an outline of an example project, but it should be straightforward to think of variants or other experiments which get at the same domain.

 Construct a complex and randomly generatable environment which requires trading